fbpx

 Difficulty Focusing

-You can longer focus on the words, and you start to stutter.
+You can no longer focus on the words and start stuttering.
 You experience a lack of concentration, and you feel like you can’t control your thoughts.

 A lot of victims report having a slower reaction time.
 They might not respond well to actions and words.